Spirulina Benefits, Nutrition, Dosage, Side Effects and FAQs

 Combined with resistance training, supplementing with this algae also has been found to help obese men lose weight.

 There is plenty of evidence that supplementing with spirulina can help manage blood glucose levels.
-For example, research published in 2022 found that taking just eight grams of spirulina in a drink helped with glycemic control and blood glucose markers.
+For example, research published in 2022 found that taking just eight grams of it in a drink helped with glycemic control and blood glucose markers.

 Furthermore, a study from 2001 tested the effects of spirulina supplementation on patients with type 2 diabetes mellitus.
 Twenty-five subjects were randomly assigned to the supplement or control group.
-After two months of supplementation, there was “an appreciable lowering of fasting blood glucose and postprandial blood glucose levels.”

-Products and Dosage Recommendations
+Products and dosage recommendations

 A common question when first trying out this incredible ingredient is: How much spirulina to take daily?